larrrylee/cl-rides/README.md

 ```bash
 pip install -r requirements.txt
 ```
-To run the file, you need the API key.
+To run the file, you need the API key in the form of a `service_account.json` file.
 Contact me (Eric Pham) directly for it.
+You will need to place the `service_account.json` file in the `cfg` directory.

 ## Configurations
 In the `cfg` directory, you will find the file `map.txt`.